gmcmacran/tidydann/README.md

 ## Package Introduction

 In k nearest neighbors, the shape of the neighborhood is usually circular.
-Discriminant Adaptive Nearest Neighbor (dann) is a variation of k nearest neighbors where the shape of the neighborhood is data driven.
+Discriminant Adaptive Nearest Neighbors (dann) is a variation of k nearest neighbors where the shape of the neighborhood is data driven.
 The neighborhood is elongated along class boundaries and shrunk in the orthogonal direction.
 See [Discriminate Adaptive Nearest Neighbor